nathfroech/cookiecutter-django/docs/project-generation-options.rst

 use_pycharm:
     Indicates whether the project should be configured for development with PyCharm_.

-use_docker:
-    Indicates whether the project should be configured to use Docker_ and `Docker Compose`_.

 js_task_runner:
     Select a JavaScript task runner.
 The choices are: